-I just made my homemade stick welder using microwave oven transformers (MOT).
-I have been practicing welding for some time.
-Thus I want to share some important information with everyone to help safe and good welding.
-So I have written this article on arc welding to help home welders and hobby welders.
-Arc welding requires a constant arc to melt the filler rod and heat the base and joining metal.
-I will tell few things that are very much important and should be remembered for good and safe welding.
+We have a full step by step guide on building homemade stick welder using microwave oven transformers (MOT).
+Welding is amazing and it is a great skill to have.
+Thus I want to share some important information with everyone to help save and good welding.
+So I have written this article as arc welding guide to help home welders and hobby welders.
+Arc welding requires a few important pieces of equipment, knowledge, and skill which I will explain.

-Preparation for Welding
+Preparation for welding work

 Read More: Arc Welding Requirements

-First of all these are some important things to always remember while welding.
+First of all, these are some important things to always remember while welding.

 3) Keep the welding area ventilated.